Pointing patios is a quick and cost-effective way to get a great look. Here the pros tell you how

 3. Brush up and finish

-Once all the gaps have been filled and finished with the brick jointer you will have left over compound mix on the patio.
-Get a broom and gently brush off the excess.
-Leave to fully dry out — this can take from a couple of days to two weeks depending on weather conditions.
+Once all the gaps have been filled and the brick jointer finished, you will have leftover compound mix on the patio.
+Get a broom (like this Versatile Soft Bristle Broom from B&Q) and gently brush off the excess.
+Leave to dry out fully – this can take a couple of days to two weeks, depending on weather conditions.

 1. Pick a dry day